openweb3-io/miniapps/apps/docs/platform/events.md

 }
 ```

-Then, lets imagine how we could process an event from Telegram application:
+Then, lets imagine how we could process an event from Openweb3 application:

 ```typescript
 window.addEventListener('message', ({ data }) => {